SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 Testing strategy
 ================

-In the `Iris Travis matrix`_, and over time, graphics tests must run with multiple versions of Python, and of key dependencies such as matplotlib_.
+The `Iris Travis matrix`_ defines multiple test runs that use different versions of Python to ensure Iris is working as expected.

 To make this manageable, the :meth:`iris.tests.IrisTest.check_graphic` test routine tests against multiple alternative **acceptable** results.
 It does